stuykc/stuykc.github.io/_posts/2013-04-13-concern-spring-run.md

 ---
 Help out at this 4K run which aims to bring awareness about the extreme poverty that exists in some parts of the world!

 **Sign up officially here:** [https://secure.concernusa.org/faf/volunteerRegNew/contactUs.asp?ievent=1025591](https://secure.concernusa.org/faf/volunteerRegNew/contactUs.asp?ievent=1025591)
-<br>(Fill out the form at the bottom of the page)
+(Fill out the form at the bottom of the page)